 The composer whose triumphant brass fanfares for 'Rocky' created the definitive sound of underdog victory in American cinema.

-Bill Conti's music is the sound of aspiration.
-Before he scored a single film, he was a Juilliard-trained oboist with jazz piano chops, a blend that gave his work both classical heft and rhythmic drive.
-His career exploded with 1976's 'Rocky,' for which he composed the now-ubiquitous training montage anthem 'Gonna Fly Now.'
-That piece—all swelling horns and determined rhythm—cemented his place in pop culture.
-He became a fixture of 80s cinema, scoring everything from the Cold War drama 'The Right Stuff,' which won him an Oscar, to the teen wisdom of 'The Karate Kid.'
-For over a decade, he also set the tone for glamour as the conductor of the Academy Awards orchestra, his baton guiding Hollywood's biggest nights.
+Bill Conti composed the training montage anthem 'Gonna Fly Now' for 1976's 'Rocky.'
+That piece — all swelling horns and determined rhythm — became a pop culture staple.
+A Juilliard-trained oboist with jazz piano chops, his work carries both classical heft and rhythmic drive.
+He scored the Cold War drama 'The Right Stuff,' which won him an Oscar, and the teen wisdom of 'The Karate Kid.'
+For over a decade, he set the tone for glamour as the conductor of the Academy Awards orchestra, his baton guiding Hollywood's biggest nights.

 1928–1945